Choosing Your Subjects

 2. Do you have a strong interest in the subject and, if you haven’t studied it formally before, have you researched it and made sure that it will suit your strengths and interests?

-3. Do you need particular subjects to enter a particular university or degree course (you’ll find details on the UCAS website and the university's website, and staff here can also help you)?
+3. Do you need particular subjects to access a specific university or degree course (you’ll find details on the UCAS website and the university's website, and staff here can also help you)?

-All our Level 3 qualifications are widely accepted by universities, but because there are some differences between our courses, there may be a small number of universities that will not accept specific qualifications for certain programmes.
+The last question above may be of particular importance; all our Level 3 qualifications are widely accepted by universities, but because there are some differences between our courses, there may be a small number of universities that will not accept specific qualifications for certain programmes.
 If you have a particular university or course in mind, we recommend you research the requirements in detail on that university website, to check your subject choices are appropriate.
+This is something we encourage students to be particularly proactive about as the number of courses and related conditions are such that the College cannot be certain of all requirements.
+Students are advised to take some ownership of this.

 'Facilitating' subjects?

-The Government refers to some subjects as ‘facilitating’ subjects.
+The Government has in the past referred to some subjects as ‘facilitating’ subjects.
 They are: Maths, Further Maths, English Literature, Physics, Biology, Chemistry, Geography, History and Languages (Modern and Classical).

 Russell Group universities, which are the most competitive, no longer use a list of ‘facilitating’ subjects in their subject recommendations, although it is sensible for students to look at https://www.informedchoices.ac.uk to help select the right subjects for them.